 refresh_tokenis persistent.
 This means that the value of the token does not change when you refresh it.

 Due to Open Banking regulations in the UK, some providers require that transactions older than 3 months must be retrieved in a short time period immediately after the user gives consent and authenticates with the bank.

-This time window typically ranges within 5 to 45 minutes.
+This time window is typically between 5 to 45 minutes.
 During this time historical transactions from up to years ago can be retrieved.
-After that, only 90 days of transactions are available.
+After 45 minutes, only 90 days of transactions are available.

 When requesting more than 3 months after the time window expires, the call would fail with an access_denied error and no partial data would be returned.